rbenv/rbenv/README.md

 2. The first `.ruby-version` file found by searching the directory of the script you are executing and each of its parent directories until reaching the root of your filesystem.

-3. The first `.ruby-version` file found by searching the current working directory and each of its parent directories until reaching the root of your filesystem.
 You can modify the `.ruby-version` file in the current working directory with the [`rbenv local`](#rbenv-local) command.

+3. The first `.rbenv-version` file found by searching the current working directory and each of its parent directories until reaching the root of your filesystem.
+Usage of this file is deprecated in favor of the more universal `.ruby-version` file.

 4. The global `~/.rbenv/version` file.
 You can modify this file using the [`rbenv global`](#rbenv-global) command.
 If the global version